mayoverse/arsenal/README.md

 ## Other Notable Functions

-* `write2word`, `write2pdf`, and `write2html` are functions to output any of the above objects into a document.
-They're a shortcut for
-  "I just want to output this one table but I don't want to open an Rmarkdown script, ugh..."
+* `write2word`, `write2pdf`, and `write2html` are functions to output an object into a document.
+They're a shortcut for "I just want to output this one table but I don't want to open an Rmarkdown script, ugh..."

 * `formulize` is a shortcut to collapse variable names into a formula.